ChaswinSanjith/portfolio-simple-website/README.md

 # My Portfolio Website

-This is my first personal portfolio website created using **HTML and CSS**.
+This is my first portfolio website created using **HTML and CSS**.
 The project is a simple multi-page website that introduces me and provides a way to get in touch.

 The portfolio currently includes two pages: